0xKoda/DIRP/README.md

-# DEFI Incident Response Playbooks
+# DIRP - DEFI Incident Response Playbooks

 Welcome to the DEFI Incident Response Playbook repository.
 This repository serves as a comprehensive resource for protocols and users within the DEFI space, providing detailed playbooks for various incidents.
 These playbooks are designed to offer structured responses to a range of scenarios that may impact DEFI platforms and their users.